Master's program in Computer Science with specialization in Data Science & Engineering, Visual Computing or Distributed Computing

 This specialization is complemented by other courses in computer science and other departments as well as seminars, internships/project internships and practical training in teaching.

-The admission requirement for the Master's degree program Computer Science (M.Sc.) is the completion of a degree program that provides competences amounting to at least 180 credit points (CP).
+The admission requirement for the Master's degree program Computer Science (M.Sc.) is the completion of a degree program that provides competences amounting to at least 180 ECTS credit points (CP).
 Of these, at least 60 CP must not be significantly different from the entry-level skills acquired in the Bachelor's program in Computer Science (B.Sc.) at the TU Darmstadt (comparable program, see section “Formal requirements”).

 Formal Entrance Examination

 The entry-level skills are proven by the certificate of the first degree and the Diploma Supplement or comparable documents submitted with the application.
+You can find out more on required documents here: Application for international students and Bewerbung zum Master Studium

 Material Entrance Examination